akbar-q/akbarqweb/demos/water-flow/MIGUEL_TALK_TRACK.md

 - **Show Telemetry** when you say “invisible becomes visible.”
 - **Show AI watering** when you say “tradeoffs.”
 - **Show the Pipe Puzzle** when you say “the path must be connected.”

+---

+## Prop recipe (backstage notes)

+### “Murky Water” (most common)

+**Ingredients**

+- Clear water
+- A tiny pinch of instant coffee **or** black tea
+- Optional: a drop of milk or almond milk

+**How**

+1. Start with clear water.
+2. Add very small amounts of tea or coffee until it’s light brown.
+3. Add 1–2 drops of milk to make it cloudy.
+4. Stir gently—don’t fully mix for uneven murkiness.

+### Sediment effect (visual only)

+- Crush a small amount of biscuits into fine crumbs.
+- Add a *pinch* to the bottom of a **sealed** clear bottle (or a cup you will **not** drink from).
+- Swirl lightly so it looks like settling sediment.

+**Important:** Keep a separate cup of plain, clean water if you want to actually sip on stage.